Shaken Baby Syndrome

 (Shaken Impact Syndrome)

-In general, 1/3 die, 1/3 have major neurologic damage, and 1/3 survive in good condition.
-The severity of injury depends on the length of time the baby is shaken and how hard he or she is hit.
+SymptomsSymptoms can vary based on the severity of the injury.
+The injury depends on the length of time the baby is shaken or how hard the baby's head has hit a surface.
 Injuries caused by shaking are often extremely serious and can include:

 - Poor feeding or vomiting

 - Seizures or spasms

 - Semi-consciousness or loss of consciousness—not fully awake or aware of surroundings

 - Swollen head